dofusdude/dofusdude-java/docs/SetsApi.md

     SetsApi apiInstance = new SetsApi(defaultClient);
-    String language = "en"; // String | a valid language code String game = "dofus2"; // String |
+    String language = "en"; // String | a valid language code String game = "dofus3"; // String | dofus3 | dofus3beta
     String sortLevel = "asc"; // String | sort the resulting list by level, default unsorted Integer filterMinHighestEquipmentLevel = 190; // Integer | only results where the equipment with the highest level is above or equal to this value
     Integer filterMaxHighestEquipmentLevel = 200; // Integer | only results where the equipment with the highest level is below or equal to this value
-    String acceptEncoding = "gzip"; // String | optional compression for saving bandwidth Boolean filterIsCosmetic = true; // Boolean | filter sets based on if they only got cosmetic items in it.
-If true, the item ids are for the cosmetic endpoints instead of equipment. try {
+    String acceptEncoding = "gzip"; // String | optional compression for saving bandwidth Boolean filterContainsCosmeticsOnly = true; // Boolean | filter sets based on if they only got cosmetic items in it.
+If true, the item ids are for the cosmetic endpoints instead of equipment.
+    Boolean filterContainsCosmetics = true; // Boolean | filter sets based on if they got cosmetic items in it. try {
-      SetsListPaged result = apiInstance.getAllSetsList(language, game, sortLevel, filterMinHighestEquipmentLevel, filterMaxHighestEquipmentLevel, acceptEncoding, filterIsCosmetic);
+      ListSets result = apiInstance.getAllSetsList(language, game, sortLevel, filterMinHighestEquipmentLevel, filterMaxHighestEquipmentLevel, acceptEncoding, filterContainsCosmeticsOnly, filterContainsCosmetics);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SetsApi#getAllSetsList");